James Millstone

 James C. Millstone (January 16, 1930 – June 25, 1992) was an American journalist and editor.

 Career

 Millstone was an editor and former Washington correspondent of The St. Louis Post-Dispatch.
 He started working for The Post-Dispatch in 1956.
 In the 60s, he began covering Washington.
 In 1971, he returned to St. Louis and worked as an editor, eventually working his way up to becoming a senior assistant managing editor.

 Family

-Millstone was married to his wife Pat W. Millstone and together they had three sons named Jason, Colin, and Jeremy.
+Millstone was married to his wife Pat W. Millstone and together they had a daughter named Sacha and three sons named Jason, Colin, and Jeremy.
 He was the son of Hilda Millstone.
 He also had two grandchildren.

 Death

 Millstone died on June 25, 1992, at his home in University City, Missouri, at the age of 62.
 The cause of his death was from brain cancer.

 Awards and honors

 As an assistant managing editor of the St. Louis Post-Dispatch, his work landed him on the master list of Nixon political opponents.